learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 learn whoami
 ```

-This will prompt you to set up the Learn gem.
+This will prompt you to set up the Learn gem using a token provided on

-Note: When the gem asks you to go to learn.co/your-github-username, you must
-fill your username into the URL and be logged in to be able to retrieve your
+`learn.co`.

+* If you have connected your Github account to your Learn account, navigate to
+  `learn.co/your_github_username`.
+The OAuth token is at the bottom of the page.
+* If you have not connected your Github account: Go to [your profile][] > Learn
+  Settings > Public Profile.
+A URL should be listed under **Username**.
+Navigate
-token.
-At the bottom of the your learn.co user page is an OAuth token.
-Paste
+  to this URL and scroll to the bottom of the page.
+The OAuth token is at the
-this token into the terminal when prompted to connect the Learn gem with your
-account.
+  bottom of the page.

+> **Note:** At the end of this lesson is additional troubleshooting information.
+> If you receive an error when running `learn whoami`, please try the steps
+> listed there.

 ### Get a Text Editor